adrian80z/CI-Milestone-2/README.md

 # Hangman Game

-This is the classic Hangman game where the player is given a word and has 9 chances to guess the word one letter at a time.
+This is the Hangman game where the player is given a word and has 9 chances to guess the word one letter at a time.

 **Link to live version - [Hangman](https://adrian80z.github.io/CI-Milestone-2/)**

-### Rules to play the game
+#### Rules to play the game
 If you have not played the game before, here are the rules:
 - Depends on your game dificulty selection (easy, medium, hard) you will be provided with a random, unknown word, which has to be guessed.
 - Select a letter of the alphabet, which you think might be present.
 - If the letter is present in the word, continue to guess the rest of the letters.
-- If the letter isn't present in the word, one part a image of a gibbet is draw.
+- If the letter isn't present in the word, one part of a gibbet is draw.
 - Player has 9 chances to guess the word.
-- Lost all chances will result in hang the man ;).
+- Lost all chances will result in hanging the man ;).

+## UX

+#### Game Interface
+Hyphens are displayed on the screen equal to the length of the word chosen randomly from a list.
+Player can guess a letter by clicking on one of the alphabet  letters displayed on screen.
+If the letter is present in the word, the blank spaces are replaced with the letter at the right position.
+If the letter occurs more than once in the word, each occurence of the letter is replaced for a correct guess.
+A letter can be guessed only once and for each wrong guess, the chances are decreased by 1 and gibbet image is drawn on the canvas part by part till all the nine chances are used up.

+#### Wireframes

 ## Technologies used